learnwhytocode/learnwhytocode.github.com/source/_posts/2012-03-01-handle-json-files.markdown

 Note that `JSON.parse`is expecting a specially-formatted string.
 Try passing in a normal string to that method, such as `"Hello world"`

+Again, in this tutorial, our world is safe and narrow.
+You can expect all data-files to *be* what they say, in this case, properly formatted JSON.
+In the real world, this won't be the case, and the JSON parser may choke on what is ostensibly a JSON file.